 Pu'u Konahuanui Peak Trail is a 7.4 mile lightly trafficked out and back trail located near Honolulu, Hawaii that features a waterfall and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and is accessible from April until June.
+The trail is primarily used for hiking and is best used from April until June.

 Twin peaked Pu'u Konahuanui is the tallest mountain in the Ko'olau range.
 A very long strenuous hike that requires starting on different hiking trails to connect to the summit.
 Experienced hikers preferred, offers views of the Nu'uanu Valley/Windward Side.
 A Very muddy hike.